How much does window replacement in St. Paul cost in 2026?

 Three brands, three buyers.
 What each one is best at and where it lands on price.

-Federal tax credit for energy-efficient windows
+Is there a federal tax credit for windows in 2026?

 Investment